Pierre and Belmont host Southern Illinois - WTOP News

 Nashville, Tennessee; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Belmont hosts Southern Illinois after Jonathan Pierre scored 22 points in Belmont’s 92-87 win over the UIC Flames.
+BOTTOM LINE: Belmont hosts Southern Illinois after Jonathan Pierre scored 22 points in Belmont’s 92-87 victory against the UIC Flames.

-The Bruins are 6-2 on their home court.
-Belmont is first in the MVC with 17.7 assists per game led by Carter Whitt averaging 4.8.
+The Bruins are 6-2 in home games.
+Belmont has a 3-1 record in one-possession games.

-The Salukis are 0-4 against conference opponents.
-Southern Illinois averages 12.9 turnovers per game and is 3-2 when turning the ball over less than opponents.
+The Salukis are 0-4 in MVC play.
+Southern Illinois has a 3-9 record against teams over .500.

 Belmont is shooting 47.2% from the field this season, 1.7 percentage points higher than the 45.5% Southern Illinois allows to opponents.
-Southern Illinois averages 71.1 points per game, 7.2 fewer points than the 78.3 Belmont gives up.
+Southern Illinois averages 71.1 points per game, 7.2 fewer points than the 78.3 Belmont allows to opponents.

-The Bruins and Salukis square off Wednesday for the first time in conference play this season.

 TOP PERFORMERS: Pierre is scoring 13.7 points per game and averaging 7.2 rebounds for the Bruins.

-Ali Abdou Dibba is scoring 14.7 points per game with 4.0 rebounds and 1.9 assists for the Salukis.
+Ali Abdou Dibba is averaging 14.7 points and 1.5 steals for the Salukis.

 LAST 10 GAMES: Bruins: 6-4, averaging 80.1 points, 32.6 rebounds, 18.2 assists, 7.2 steals and 3.5 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 79.9 points per game.